 Rush, a Democrat, is the representative for Illinois's 1st congressional district (view map) and has served since Jan 5, 1993.
 Rush is next up for reelection in 2018.

 Read our 2016 Report Card for Rush.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Rush is shown as a purple triangle. (analysis methodology)
+Rush is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Bobby Rush sits on the following committees:

 Rush was the primary sponsor of 6 bills that were enacted:

 - H.R.
 6496 (111th): To require reports on the management of Arlington National Cemetery.

 - H.R.
 4040 (110th): Consumer Product Safety Improvement Act of 2008